 - Take warm baths

-- Wear flat shoes as these allow your weight to be evenly distributed
+- Wear flat and well-cushioned shoes as these allow your weight to be evenly distributed

 - Work at a surface high enough to prevent you stooping